Bonus Material: Free, Kickass Headline Generator

 |The Audience Headline||[Audience]!
 Are You [Undesirable/Desirable Outcome]?||Bloggers!
 Are You Leaving Traffic on the Table?|

-So that’s why it’s so crucial that you use solid headlines in your email subject lines, too.
+So it’s crucial that you use solid headlines in your email subject lines, too.

-Paula Pant from the financial freedom blog Afford Anything uses a headline formula in one of her most recent emails, creating a clickable and compelling attention-grabber, which rises above the rest of the boring subject lines in the inbox:
+Paula Pant from Afford Anything uses a headline formula, creating a clickable and compelling attention-grabber, which rises above the rest of the boring subject lines in the inbox:

 I didn’t have to look far to find this poorly written headline that I sent straight to trash without reading: